-DAN 599 Individual Studies in Dance (1-3,0,1-3) Individual creative or research projects in one or more areas: ballet, jazz, tap, modern, choreography.
-Projects directed by dance faculty must be approved prior to registration.
+DAN 599 Individual Studies in Dance (1-3,0,1-3) Individual creative or research projects in one or more areas: Ballet, Jazz, Tap, Modern, Choreography.
+Projects directed by DAN faculty must be approved prior to registration.
 May be repeated for a maximum of nine hours.
-PREREQ: consent of chair of Department of Theatre and Dance.
+PREREQ: Consent of Chair of Theatre and Dance.